 It is notable that the X-H1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X-H1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X Mark II: